Check out our long-term capital gain tax calculator, find out how to calculate capital gains when you sell your house.

 Married couples are allowed a $500,000 marital exclusion.

-Read below for more details for Ownership & Use Rules Ownership Rule
+Read below for more details on Ownership & Use Rules Ownership Rule

 and Tax Rates.

 Reduce Capital Gains Tax Using Expenses of Sale